matplotlib/matplotblog/mpblog_source/content/posts/training-new-generations/index.md

     description: "tutorials"
 ---

 Matplotlib tries to make easy things easy and hard things possible.
-With this open-source Python visualization library, you can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code.
+With this open-source Python visualization library, you can generate plots, histograms, power spectra, bar charts, error charts, scatter plots, and so on - with just a few lines of code.

 From time to time, we'd like to show our readers what can be done with matplotlib through a series of useful tutorials posted here to our blog.

-We'd love to see what you can do with matplotlib as well.
+We'd also love to read about what you can do with matplotlib as well.

-The matplotlib project is located at https://github.com/matplotlib/matplotlib.
-See https://matplotlib.org/devel/index.html for directions on how you can contribute.
+You can submit blog articles for consideration by submitting a pull request on Github at https://github.com/matplotlib/matplotblog.